U.S. Visas

 Issuing Authority Personnel Title: There is no issuing authority personnel title.

-Procedure for Obtaining: Adoption certificates can be obtained at the court where the adoption was finalized.
+Procedure for Obtaining: Adoption certificates are available from the court that finalized the adoption.
 Most regions are also available online on Bundesportal https://verwaltung.bund.de/portal/EN/ueber

 Certified Copies: Certified copies are available.

-Alternate Documents: The extract of birth certificate, Auzug aus dem Geburtenregister, can also be used to prove a lawful adoption.
+Alternate Documents: The extract of birth certificate (Auzug aus dem Geburtenregister) can also prove lawful adoption.

 Exceptions: There are no exceptions.

-Comments: A certified copy of the adoption court order is sent to the German registration office (Standesamt) which notes the adoption in the extract from birth registration.
-A certified copy of the adoption court order can also be obtained from the family law court (Familiengericht) where the adoption was finalized.
+Comments: A certified copy of the adoption court order goes to the German registration office (Standesamt) which notes the adoption in the extract from birth registration.
+A certified copy of the adoption court order is available from the family law court (Familiengericht) that finalized the adoption.

 Available